ponnhide/patchworklib/README.md

 </details>

-**01212022 Version 0.2.1 is released.
-Some bugs for 'load_seaborngrid' were fixed.**
+#### 01212022: Version 0.2.1 is released.
+- Some bugs for 'load_seaborngrid' were fixed.

+#### 01202022: Version 0.2.0 is released.
 <details>
-<summary> <b>01202022: Version 0.2.0 is released.
-Patchworklib is now possible to arrange Seabron gridded plots.
+<summary> Patchworklib is now possible to arrange Seabron gridded plots.
 The "stack" function is added.
-Some bugs were fixed. </b> </summary>
+Some bugs were fixed. </summary>

 #### Arranging seaborn gridded plots
 Patchworklib supported the function to arange multiple seborn plots generated based on axisgrid (FacetGrid, PairGrid, and JointGrid).
 Let's see the follwoing example.